EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Map & report

-Support map updates live.
-Top issues bubble up by neighborhood.
-One-click grant report for funders.
-One-click constituency map for the city-council meeting.
+The support map updates live and top issues bubble up by neighborhood — with a one-click grant report for funders and a one-click constituency map for the city-council meeting.

 — Campaign types

-An issue-identification listening tour and a get-out-the-meeting push for a city-council vote aren't the same job.
-The platform configures around what each campaign is trying to accomplish.
+An issue-identification listening tour and a get-out-the-meeting push for a city-council vote aren't the same job, so the platform configures around what each campaign is trying to accomplish.

 Issue identification

-Before the campaign has a target, you need to know what residents actually care about.
-Open-ended issue capture, top-of-mind tracking, demographic cross-tab — the foundation under everything that comes next.
+Before the campaign has a target, you need to know what residents actually care about — open-ended issue capture, top-of-mind tracking, and demographic cross-tabs form the foundation under everything that comes next.

 Captures: Top Issue · Concern · Demographic · Willingness to Act